Synvya/sdk/examples/basic_merchant/README.md

 ```

 Ask the merchant agent to do the following for you:
+- Publish the merchant profile
 - Publish all stalls
 - Publish all products

+Some times, network issues prevent the agent from pubilshing all products.
+If this happens, ask the agent to publish again the products that failed, waiting one second in between each product.

 Now the merchant is ready to go!